-- When you’re about to share in the Photos app, observe a new Options button in iOS 13.
+- When you’re about to share in the Photos app, observe the Options button at the top.

-- Then send your photo via any conduit you like.
+- Send your photo via any conduit you like.
 There will now be no way for the viewer to decipher the location where it was shot.
-Note that the toggle is not historical, but must be reset after each send.
+Note that the toggle is not historical but instead must be reset after each send.

 Even if you have not yet installed iOS 13, you can still hide your geolocation from images you post to the public.
 In iOS 12, there are a few ways to strip geotags from photos and videos, but it takes some extra steps and is not as flexible as iOS 13.
 Here’s how to do it.